Lezeper/spring-boot-ecommerce-dailyshop/README.md

 ###BUGS
 		* CartItem Update Button can't handle the number of quantity over 100
 		* The controller in cart page can't synchronized update with header cart Controller
-		* The function of product Tags not finished
+		* The function of product Tags not finished, billing not finished.
-		* Billing address separate with shipping address
+		* Need to logout and login again to change the user authority.

 ###Further Function
 		* Coupon System